- Practice Areas

 It is important to keep a client informed of their options and educated about the process.
 This is especially true for what kind of medical care, medical reimbursement and medical treatment options you might have.
 The following is general information meant to educate you about the workers’ compensation system as a whole.
-We would be happy to setup a free initial consultation and case evaluation to discuss and help you with your specific injury and case.
-You may contact us at any time at (888) 516-8530 as we can answer your specific questions and address your concerns.
-We are an experienced law firm who has helped thousands of injured employees with their workers’ compensation claims, third party cases and personal injury cases.
+We would be happy to set up a free initial consultation and case evaluation to discuss and help you with your specific injury and case.
+You may contact us at any time at (714) 783-2205 as we can answer your specific questions and address your concerns.
+We are an experienced law firm that has helped thousands of injured employees with their workers’ compensation claims, third-party cases, and personal injury cases.

 The kinds and amount of treatment that is believed to be needed for all the different types of work injuries is being determined by the state Division of Workers’ Compensation (DWC).
 These guidelines will be scientifically based, nationally recognized, and peer-reviewed as guaranteed by the law of California.
 Until then, workers’ compensation uses the published guidelines by the American College of Occupational and Environmental Medicine (ACOEM), called “Occupational Medicine Practice Guidelines.”
 If your injury is not covered by the ACOEM guidelines, your treatment may follow other guidelines as determined by the law at that time.